Efficient algorithms for tuple domination on co-biconvex graphs and web graphs: Definitions and notation

 The \emph{(closed) neighborhood} of $v\in V(G)$ is $N_G[v] = N_G(v) \cup \{v\}$, where $N_G(v)=\{u\in V(G): uv \in E(G) \}$.
 The \emph{minimum degree} of $G$ is denoted by $\delta(G)$ and is the minimum between the cardinalities of $N_G(v)$ for all $v\in V(G)$.

 A vertex $v \in V(G)$ is \emph{universal} in $G$ if $N_G[v]=V(G)$.

 A \emph{clique} in $G$ is a subset of pairwise adjacent vertices in $G$.

-A \emph{stable set} in $G$ is a subset of mutually non-adjacent vertices in $G$ and the cardinality of a stable set of maximum cardinality in $G$ is denoted by $\alpha(G)$ and called the \emph{independence (or stability) number} of $G$.
+A \emph{stable set} in $G$ is a subset of pairwise non-adjacent vertices in $G$ and the cardinality of a stable set of maximum cardinality in $G$ is denoted by $\alpha(G)$ and called the \emph{independence (or stability) number} of $G$.

-A graph $G$ is an \emph{interval graph} if it has an intersection model consisting of intervals on the real line, that is, if there exists a family ${\cal I}$ of intervals on the real line and a one-to-one correspondence between the set of vertices of $G$ and the intervals of ${\cal I}$ such that two vertices are adjacent in $G$ when the corresponding intervals intersect.
+A graph $G$ is an \emph{interval graph} if it has an intersection model consisting of intervals on the real line, that is, if there exists a family ${\cal I}$ of intervals on the real line and a one-to-one correspondence between the set of vertices of $G$ and the intervals of ${\cal I}$ such that two vertices are adjacent in $G$ if and only if the corresponding intervals intersect.
+A \emph{proper interval graph} is an interval graph that has an intersection model in which no interval contains another one.

-A graph $G$ is \emph{circular-arc} if it has an intersection model consisting of arcs on a circle, that is, if there is a one-to-one correspondence between the vertices of $G$ and a family of arcs on a circle such that two distinct vertices are adjacent in $G$ when the corresponding arcs intersect.
+A graph $G$ is \emph{circular-arc} if it has an intersection model consisting of arcs on a circle, that is, if there is a one-to-one correspondence between the vertices of $G$ and a family of arcs on a circle such that two distinct vertices are adjacent in $G$ if and only if the corresponding arcs intersect.

-A \emph{$0,1$-matrix} is a matrix consisted of $0's$ (0-entries) and $1's$ (1-entries).
+A \emph{$0,1$-matrix} is a matrix consisted of 0's (0-entries) and 1's (1-entries).
 The square $0,1$-matrix whose entries are all 1's is denoted by $J$ and the identity matrix by $I$, both of appropriate sizes.

 For a graph $G$, the \emph{adjacency matrix} of $G$ is the square $0,1$-matrix $M(G)$ with $|V(G)|$ rows (and $|V(G)|$ columns) defined with entry $m_{ij}=1$ if and only if vertices $v_i$ and $v_j$ are adjacent.
 Note that $M(G)$ is symmetric and has 0's on the main diagonal.
-The \emph{augmented adjacency matrix} or \emph{neighborhood matrix} $M^*(G)$ is defined as $M^*(G):=M(G) + I $, i.e. $M(G)$ with 1's added on the main diagonal.
+The \emph{augmented adjacency matrix} or \emph{neighborhood matrix} $M^*(G)$ is defined as $M^*(G):=M(G) + I $, i.e., $M(G)$ with 1's added on the main diagonal.

+A $0,1$-matrix has the \emph{consecutive 0's property} (C0P) for columns if there is a permutation of its rows that places the 0's consecutively in every column~\cite{Tucker}.
+Similarly, it has the \emph{consecutive 1's property} (C1P) for columns if there is a permutation of its rows that places the 1's consecutively in every column~\cite{fulkerson}.

+An ordering $<$ of $X$ in a bipartite graph $G$ with bipartition $X, Y$ of $V(G)$ has the \emph{adjacency property} if for every vertex $y\in Y$, $N_G(y)$ consists of vertices that are consecutive (an interval) in that ordering.
+A bipartite graph $G$ with bipartition $X, Y$ of $V(G)$ is \emph{biconvex} if there is an ordering of $X$ that fulfills the adjacency property. \emph{Co-biconvex} graphs are the complementary graphs of biconvex graphs~\cite{Safe2019}.

+Notice that $M^*(G)$ has the C0P for columns if and only if $M(\bar{G})$ has the C1P for columns, where $\bar{G}$ stands for the complementary graph of $G$.
+Due to A. Tucker \cite{Tucker2}, $M(\bar{G})$ has the C1P for columns if and only if $G$ is co-biconvex: